 The “Your Child’s Emotional Backpack,” campaign will help to create an awareness of mental health facts, issues and local resources.
 It will help parents, kids and those who work in child and family support roles and environments understand can help everyone stay healthy and well.

 If there is a cause for concern, everyone can know how and where to find help.

-*Materials were created or identified as resources by a team of experts in behavoral health, in consultation with the Children’s Mental Health Public Awareness Advisory Committee at
+*Materials were created or identified as resources by a team of experts in behavoral health, in consultation with the Children’s Mental Health Public Awareness Committee at

-MHA of Greater Houston.
+Mental Health America of Greater Houston.